 November

-This annually gives recognition to young people who commit to a South Dakota college, university or technical institute, and whose parents are current members of Farmers Union.
+The South Dakota Farmers Union Foundation Scholarship annually gives recognition to young people who commit to a South Dakota college, university or technical institute and whose parents are current members of Farmers Union.
 Three $500 scholarships are awarded each year to deserving students.
-The deadline to apply is November 1st.
+The deadline to apply is November 15th.
 Apply Here.

-This is for $2,500.
+The Agricultural Graduate School Scholarship is for $2,500.
 This is available to continuing full-time students who are pursuing their graduate degree in an accredited agriculture-related field and who show a strong interest in working in South Dakota upon completion of their degree.
 Preference is given to students from South Dakota who have/had an affiliation with Farmers Union.
 Eligible graduate students include on-campus and distance education students who are pursuing any master’s or doctoral program, agriculture teacher certification program or graduate certificate program.
-The deadline to apply is November 1st.
+The deadline to apply is November 15th.
 More details here.

 December

-This is open to high school seniors with a 28 or higher ACT (1320 SAT).
-The scholarship covers tuition for a maximum of 15 credit hours per semester up to 120 hours over four years, general fees, double occupancy room (funded by a Housing Scholarship) and standard board charges.
+The George S. Mickelson Scholarship is open to high school seniors with a 28 or higher ACT (1320 SAT).
+The scholarship covers tuition for a maximum of 15 credit hours per semester, up to 120 hours over four years; general fees; double occupancy room (funded by a Housing Scholarship); and standard board charges.
 To be eligible, you must be a resident of South Dakota and maintain a minimum 3.5 cumulative grade point average.
 The deadline to apply is December 1st.
 More details here.

-This pays full tuition and generally-applicable fees.
+The Dakota Corps Scholarship Program pays full tuition and generally applicable fees.
 To be eligible, applicants must attend a South Dakota college or technical school.
-Applicants also must go into a critical need occupation after graduation from college and have an ACT score of 24+ and GPA of 2.8+.
-The deadline to apply is December 15th (Tentative).
+Applicants also must go into a critical need occupation after graduation from college and have an ACT score of 24+ and a GPA of 2.8+.
+The deadline to apply is December 15th.
 Learn more here.

 Deadline's Vary